terrastruct/byelinear/README.md

 ## Caveats

+### Issues order

+byelinear fetches Linear issues in reverse so that the most recent issue is created last and thus shows up first in GitHub issues.

+### Rate limits

+byelinear will hit the Linear GraphQL complexity limit quite quickly downloading issues.
+In our case just 20 issues. byelinear will back off and retry every 5 minutes so you can just let it run and wait until it's done.
+The fetch rate ends up being about 20 issues an hour.

+There is also a one second wait in between every issue when fetching from Linear and exporting to GitHub.

+You can terminate byelinear and resume later.
+It will start right where it left off based on the state in `./linear-corpus/state.json` (you can change this via `$BYELINEAR_CORPUS`).

+You can also contact Linear's support and request they raise your rate limit temporarily.

+### Projects

-It gets everything right except for projects and state as there are limitations in GitHub's project API.
+byelinear gets everything right except for projects and state as there are limitations in GitHub's project API.
 There is no way to add a new project state/column programatically so it tries to map incoming states to GitHub default states as best as possible.